code-dispenser/Validated/README.md

 var validated = await contactValidator(contact)
 ```

-## 6. Advanced Usage: Dynamic Validation with TenantValidationBuilder&lt;T&gt;
+## 6. Advanced Usage: Dynamic Validation with TenantValidationBuilder&lt;TEntity&gt;
-For multi-tenant applications or scenarios where validation rules need to be dynamic, the library provides the `TenantValidationBuilder<T>`.
+For multi-tenant applications or scenarios where validation rules need to be dynamic, the library provides the `TenantValidationBuilder<TEntity>`.

 Instead of providing validator instances directly, this builder creates them at runtime from a list of `ValidationRuleConfig` objects.
 This configuration data can be loaded from a database, a JSON file, or any other source, and can be cached and periodically refreshed.
 It supports tenant- and culture-specific rule resolution.
 But just like the rest of the library everything is comprised of the `MemberValidator<T>` delegate, so just functions all the way until your `Validated<T>` return (all without reflection or source generators).